 – Reduce weld inspection costs

-– Provide ability to track production data
+– Provide ability to track production data (this is also available no for manual operations)

 – Provide higher productivity by square foot of floor space